 Where to Turn in California

 In California, we provide the legal savvy you need to secure the compensation you are entitled to by law for your personal injury.
-At Rizio Liberty Lipinsky, you can count on prompt action and follow through to protect your rights and your economic future.
+At Rizio Lipinsky, you can count on prompt action and follow through to protect your rights and your economic future.
 Get in touch today by phone, 888-292-8888, or by submitting our online contact form, and schedule your free preliminary consultation.